USDA-SCINet/scinet-site/README.md

 ## The github command line

-1. get a GitHub account if you don't have one
+1. Get a GitHub account if you don't have one
-2. clone the repository to your computer
+2. Clone the repository to your computer
-3. create a new brach for your work
+3. Create a new branch for your work
 4. Edit your assigned page, photos go in `/assets/img/` in their respective subfolder, and docs go in the location you were assigned
 5. When you are done commit your changes: